Our Music Teachers

 Below, find a listing of our music teachers, and the instruments that they teach.
 Learn more about our music lessons here!

-Bill is a graduate of Lyman Hall High School where he played under the direction of Dr. Otto.
-He also studied at the Berklee College of Music under Joe Viola.
+Bill is a graduate of Lyman Hall High School where he played under the direction of world renowned composer, performer, teacher, and conductor, Dr. Richard A. Otto.
+He also studied at the Berklee College of Music under Joe Viola, the Summer Jazz Program at Choate Rosemary Hall, and also studied with the famous jazz artist Jackie McLean.
 Bill performed with the Choate Summer Jazz Program under Phil Wilson and has over 40 years of professional experience performing on the saxophone with numerous local and national acts.
-He also studied with the famous jazz artist Jackie McLean.
+Bill has been teaching at JC Music for over 25 years.
+He has taught many students, a number of whom have gone on to pursue music in college or passed auditions for All State and Regional Music Festivals.
+Bill has been an active saxophone artist with the Augusta Curtis Concert Band since 2005.

 Brian Chrzanowski (Piano/Trumpet)

 Brian started taking piano lessons at age four.
-He has been a school accompanist in elementary, middle, high school and college.
-Brian still plays for school concerts and trips, which include playing for adjudication’s in Virginia, Hershey (Pennsylvania), Toronto, and Epcott Center in Disney World.
-Brian has a degree in music from CCSU and also studied at Plymouth state College in New Hampshire.
+He has been a school accompanist in elementary, middle, high school, and college.
+Brian still plays for school concerts and trips, which include playing for adjudications in Virginia, Hershey (Pennsylvania), Toronto, and Epcott Center in Disney World.
+Brian has a degree in music from CCSU and has also studied at Plymouth State College in New Hampshire.
 Along with the piano, he has been taking trumpet lessons since the 5th grade.
 He has played lead trumpet in Symphonic and Jazz bands in both high school and college.
 Brian is enthusiastic and excited about instructing the serious student in the art of creating music.

 Donny Fortin (Drums)